cose-wg/HPKE/draft-ietf-cose-hpke.md

 in the protected header and MUST be a COSE-HPKE algorithm.

-Although the use of the 'kid' parameter in COSE_Encrypt0 is discouraged by RFC 9052, this documents RECOMMENDS the use of the 'kid' parameter (or other parameters) to explicitly identify the static recipient public key used by the sender.
+Although the use of the 'kid' parameter in COSE_Encrypt0 is discouraged by RFC 9052, this document RECOMMENDS the use of the 'kid' parameter (or other parameters) to explicitly identify the static recipient public key used by the sender.
 If the COSE_Encrypt0 structure includes a 'kid' parameter, the recipient MAY use it to select the corresponding private key.